tehong/reservationApp/README.md

 - React Context API is used for tree-scoped store for to reduce prop drilling.
 - Backend (GraphQL) component encapsulates backend api that can be accessed by all components.
 It is designed so Backend api stays in a wrapper component.
 - GraphQL is set up to be used in both ways:
-  - As callable api functions via the static Backend API functions.
+  - As static api functions in the Backend singleton class to access the Apollo api functions.
-  - As component via ApolloProvider encapsulated in BackendProvider.
+  - Utilizing Apollo's render prop api via ApolloProvider encapsulated in BackendProvider.
 - React Navigation is used for the routing navigator.
 - ES6
-- All components are pure components
+- All class components are pure components
 ## Directories
 - assets:  App image and icon assets should be under this directory
 - src: App sources